Can our nation survive $5-a-gallon gas?

 Yes, surprisingly enough, Republicans have looked out on the sea of troubles that confront us and decided that it’s all Obama’s fault.
 They say he’s rejected every single plan to increase our oil and gas production.

 Drilling in the Arctic wilderness?
 Building a pipeline from Canada down through the United States?
-Lifting job-killing regulations aimed at preventing oil spills in the Gulf of Mexico?
+Lifting job-killing regulations aimed at preventing oil s in the Gulf of Mexico?
 Obama has been against (or kind of against) them all.

 He, of course, claims that the rising gas prices aren’t his fault.